flojoy-ai/docs/docs/custom-nodes/creating-custom-node.md

 ### Creating Custom Component ( Frontend )

-In Flojoy, you can create custom component for newly created nodes.
+In Flojoy, you can create custom component for newly created nodes (i.e. shape and node connections).
 The custom components are located in `/src/feature/custom-nodes` folder.
 Create a custom component for the newly created nodes and register the design in `/src/configs/NodeConfigs.ts` file.
 In this case, its a `ARITHMETIC` type node, so you register custom component as `ARITHMETIC: YOUR_CUSTOM_COMPONENT`.
 If you don't register the newly created node type,it will render the `DefaultNode` component.

 ```typescript {title='NodeConfigs.ts'}